hgzimmerman/rocket-file-cache/README.md

 Larger files also seem to benefit, although to a lesser degree.
 A maximum file size can be set to prevent files above a specific size from being added.

+Because the cache needs to be hidden behind a Mutex, only one thread can get access at a time.
+This will have a negative performance impact in cases where the webserver is handling enough traffic to constantly cause lock contention.

+This performance hit can be mitigated by using a pool of caches at the expense of increased memory use, or by immediately falling back to getting files from the filesystem if a lock can't be gained.
 # Warning
 This crate is still under development.